 If your shares are held in street name, your shares might be voted even if you do not provide the brokerage firm with voting instructions.
 On certain "routine" matters, brokerage firms have the discretionary authority to vote shares for which their customers do not provide voting instructions.
-Because Biglari Holdings has initiated a proxy contest, none of the proposals at the Annual Meeting is considered a routine matter, and, therefore, your shares will not be voted on any matter unless you instruct your brokerage firm to vote in a timely manner.
+Unless Biglari Holdings initiates a proxy contest, the proposal to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm will be considered a routine matter for this purpose.
+The election of directors, the approval of our shareholder rights plan and the approval, on an advisory basis, of the compensation of the Company's executive officers are not considered routine matters, and, therefore, your shares will not be voted on these matters unless you instruct your brokerage firm to vote in a timely manner.